acerbilab/pyvbmc/README.md

 # PyVBMC: Variational Bayesian Monte Carlo in Python
 ### What is it?

-PyVBMC is the port of the [MATLAB VBMC algorithm](https://github.com/lacerbi/vbmc) to Python 3.9 and higher.

-VBMC is an approximate inference method designed to fit and evaluate computational models with a limited budget of potentially noisy likelihood evaluations (e.g., for computationally expensive models).
+PyVBMC is the port of the [MATLAB VBMC algorithm](https://github.com/lacerbi/vbmc) to Python.
+VBMC is an approximate inference method designed to fit and evaluate Bayesian models with a limited budget of potentially noisy likelihood evaluations (e.g., for computationally expensive models).
 Specifically, VBMC simultaneously computes:
 - an approximate posterior distribution of the model parameters;
 - an approximation — technically, an approximate lower bound — of the log model evidence (also known as log marginal likelihood or log Bayes factor), a metric used for [Bayesian model selection](https://en.wikipedia.org/wiki/Bayes_factor).